caoxu0109/R2Edit/README.md

 *   **A New Frontier: Relation Editing:** We highlight the limitations of existing knowledge editing methods when faced with relation edits and introduce a dedicated dataset, `ReEditBench`, to spur research in this area.
 *   **R2EDIT:** To overcome the model's persistence with outdated facts, we propose a two-step framework.
 We first encourage the model to "forget" the old relationship before teaching it the new one.

 Our experiments show that our strategies excel at the novel task of relation editing.
-Furthermore, our flagship algorithm, **SPaEdit**, also surpasses leading methods on traditional object editing benchmarks.
+Furthermore, our flagship algorithm, **R2Edit**, also surpasses leading methods on traditional object editing benchmarks.

 ## ⚙️ Setup and Installation